dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1318: Prioritizing principles is vital for personal integrity.
+### T1318: Individual values shouldn’t be compromised for peace.

 |Support|
 |---|